 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Мinistry for Regional Development, Building and Housing of Ukraine (MinRegion)
+Lead executing agency: Ministry of Regional Development, Construction, Housing and Communal Services of Ukraine (Minregion)

 Overall term: 2015 to 2020

-Currently, the decentralisation reform is not yet being sustainably implemented.
-State actors at national, regional and local levels still do not retain of all the necessary expertise and financial resources to effectively perform their duties and responsibilities.
-The Ministry of Regional Development, Construction, Housing and Communal Services, which is responsible for implementing the decentralisation reform, receives support to better coordinate the reform process and effectively communicate the objectives and benefits of the reform.
+At present, implementation of the decentralisation reform is not yet sustainable.
+State actors at national, regional and local level still do not have all of the necessary skills and financial resources to carry out their duties and responsibilities effectively.
+The Ministry of Regional Development, Construction, Housing and Communal Services (Minregion), which is responsible for implementing the decentralisation reform, is given support in order to improve coordination of the reform process and to effectively communicate the objectives and benefits of the reform.

-State institutions, at national, regional and local levels, are able to more effectively perform their tasks in the decentralisation process.
-Municipal services are provided in a citizen-centred manner with the involvement of civil society and with a focus on citizens.
+State institutions at national, regional and local level perform their duties in the decentralisation process more effectively.
+Municipal services are provided with the involvement of civil society and with a focus on citizens.

-The Programme is co-financed by the European Union; Denmark, Estonia, Germany, Poland and Sweden are also involved in the overall programme.
-The GIZ-implemented component of the programme offers training and advisory services and thus improves national, regional and local capacities in the areas of communication, professionalization and coordination.
-At the same time, it supports the efficiency and capacities of local administrations while promoting transparent budget management.
+In addition to funding from Germany and combined financing by the European Union, Denmark, Estonia, Poland and Sweden are also involved in the overall programme.
+The GIZ-implemented component of the programme offers training and advisory services and thus develops national, regional and local capacities in the areas of communication, professionalisation and coordination.
+At the same time, it supports the capacity and efficiency of local government bodies and promotes transparency in budget management.